 Modern garage door systems have safety features that open the door during the close cycle when they detect something blocking it.
 If the descending door hits an object, the motor detects the resistance, and the door opens.
 Likewise, if the beam of light between the floor sensors is broken, the door will not shut.

-The slightest detection, such as accumulated leaves, snow or ice around the garage door, can cause the door not to shut completely.
-Fortunately, there is usually a blinking light on the opener or at the door operator button that indicates a blockage at the door, but if you don’t see any blockages, it’s also possible that a sensor has just gone bad and needs to be replaced.
+Items such as accumulated leaves, snow, or ice around the garage door can cause the door not to shut completely.
+Fortunately, there is usually a blinking light on the opener or at the door operator button that indicates a blockage at the door.
+However, if you don’t see any blockages, it’s also possible that a sensor has just gone bad and needs to be replaced.

-2. Examine the garage door opener button.
+2. Examine the garage door opener.

-3. Consider the control board and transformer.
+3. Check the circuit board and transformer.

-If the safety sensors and operator button are working correctly, and no bad wiring or connections are found, your issue may be with the control board in the garage door opener itself.
-A power surge from a lightning strike or other electrical problem can cause the board to go bad, which can result in your garage door not openingor closing properly.
+If the safety sensors and the operator button are working correctly and no bad wiring or connections are found, your issue may be with the circuit board in the garage door opener itself.
+A power surge from a lightning strike or other electrical problem can cause the circuit board and the transformer to go bad, which can result in your garage door not openingor closing properly.

 AHS assumes no responsibility, and specifically disclaims all liability, for your use of any and all information contained herein.